ConfusionTechnologies/ros-nice-node/README.md

 Yes, I am aware <http://wiki.ros.org/vision_msgs> exists.
 But I already wrote these, and mine are more lax.

+I created another series, (name)s, that splits out each array in order to minimize the looping needed in Python...
+(Yes the performance hit is real when dealing with 10+ poses each with 133 keypoints)

 ### BBox2D

 Interface for a 2D bounding box.
 It may be used as a replacement for `sensor_msgs/RegionOfInterest`.
 Features: